GU-CLASP/GU-CLASP.github.io/content/pages/research/dialogue-group/meetings.md

 ### Upcoming session:

-#### 28 April 2023 \-- [10h-12h]
+#### 26 May 2023 \-- [10h-12h]
-TBD
+Lücking, A., and Ginzburg, J. (2022) [Leading voices: dialogue semantics, cognitivescience and the polyphonic structure of multimodal interaction](https://doi.org/10.1017/langcog.2022.30) in Language and Cognition.
+(Led by Robin)

 ### Future paper suggestions:

 [Add a suggestion](https://github.com/GU-CLASP/GU-CLASP.github.io/edit/dev/content/pages/research/dialogue-group/meetings.md) (requires GitHub login)

-- Stateva, P., Andreetta, S., Reboul, A., & Stepanov, A. (2021).
-Bilingual Children’s Use of the ‘Maximize Presupposition’Principle.
-Glossa: a journal of general linguistics (2016-2021), 6. https://hal.science/hal-03337015/document
-- Lücking, A., and Ginzburg, J. (2022) [Leading voices: dialogue semantics, cognitivescience and the polyphonic structure of multimodal interaction](https://doi.org/10.1017/langcog.2022.30) in Language and Cognition. (suggested by Robin)
 - Boleda, G., Aina, L., Silberer, C., Sorodoc, I. T., & Westera, M. (2019).
 What do entity-centric models learn?
 Insights from entity linking in multi-party dialogue.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies; 2019 Jun 2-7; Minneapolis, United States of America.
 Stroudsburg (PA): ACL; 2019. p.
 3772–83..
 ACL (Association for Computational Linguistics). https://repositori.upf.edu/bitstream/handle/10230/42450/boleda_naacl19_entity.pdf?sequence=1&isAllowed=y (suggested by Fahima)
 - Ahn, E., Jimenez, C., Tsvetkov, Y., & Black, A. W. (2020, January).
 What code-switching strategies are effective in dialog systems?.
 In Proceedings of the Society for Computation in Linguistics 2020 (pp. 254-264). (suggested by Fahima)
 - Acton, E. (2022).
 Sociophonetics, semantics, and intention.
 Journal of Linguistics, 1-30. doi:10.1017/S0022226721000475 (suggested by Robin)